zac7777/Entropy/Entropy/Sets/Attachments/Pistol Attachments.md

 ##### Actions

-*Aim:* 3 AP, While "Aimed" you have -5 accuracy and -20 dodge, "fire" moves on weapons you use cost 1 AP less (This cannot reduce their cost to below 1), this effect ends whenever you use an action other than "fire" or when your turn ends
+*Aim:* 3 AP, While "Aimed" you have -5 accuracy and -20 dodge, "fire" moves on weapons you use cost 1 AP less, this effect ends whenever you use an action other than "fire" or when your turn ends

 ---
 *If only the guns in entropy had iron sights, someone should invent those*